Home

 In addition to complete ready-made machines, full documentation packages are available for manufacturers who prefer to build in-house.
 The package includes 3D CAD assembly files in SolidWorks and STEP format, DXF and PDF files for laser cutting and sheet metal bending, complete electrical schematic, pneumatic and vacuum circuit diagram, PLC program for Delta controller, and HMI operator panel program.
 This is an alternative to purchasing a ready-made machine, not something that comes with it.

-For more on how the vacuum forming process works from heating to demolding, see Vacuum Forming Basics: How the Process Actually Works.
-For material selection data — forming temperatures, shrinkage rates, drying requirements — see Thermoforming Plastics: ABS, PETG, PP, PC, HDPE, HIPS.
+For the forming process from heating to demolding, see Vacuum Forming Basics: How the Process Actually Works.
+For material selection data, including forming temperatures, shrinkage rates, and drying requirements, see Thermoforming Plastics: ABS, PETG, PP, PC, HDPE, HIPS.

 THERMOFORA Vacuum Forming Machines

 From compact prototyping formats to full industrial sheet sizes.
-Every machine is built, tested, and shipped from our facility.
-Running in production across 24 countries.
+Built, tested, and shipped from our facility.
+Running in 24 countries.

 View Machines →